6 Great Places for Wheelchair Users to Go On Vacation

 These six places provide plenty of travel inspiration for people who use wheelchairs.

-When you have mobility issues, it may seem tough to go on vacation — even the simple act of traveling may feel daunting.
-But it’s certainly not impossible and in fact, many wheelchair users embark on incredible trips each year.
+When you have mobility issues, particularly if they're new to you, it may seem tough to go on vacation — even the simple act of traveling may feel daunting.
+But many wheelchair users embark on incredible trips around the world, and we have some inspiring ideas of where you could go.

 "The travel industry has misconceptions that people with disabilities do not travel or cannot travel, and so we have built an industry full of barriers.
 That makes it much more challenging for people with disabilities to access places and travel as they want to," Alvaro Silberstein, CEO and co-founder of Wheel the World, a company aimed at helping people who use wheelchairs explore the globe, told Kiplinger.